Connecting DG equipment above 10kW

 - Centralines, as the network owner

-Our Customer Care team will then contact you with the relevant information required to progress the connection, such as network and design requirements, constraints, operational procedures, and any other information required.
+Once you have provided the completed DG2 form to us, our Customer Care Team will then contact you to discuss your application and to provide you within 30 business days with the relevant information required to progress the connection, such as network and design requirements, constraints, operational procedures, and any other information required to progress the application.

 At this stage, if you wish to proceed with the connection, you need to submit a final application form (DG3) within 12 months of receiving the information provided.